jrsteensen/OpenHornet/software/docs/SoftwareManual.md

 ## Versioning
 The version number consists of three digits.

 eg: 1.4.2

+Those three numbers are release.feature.change

 - The last number has to be changed every time there was a change to the sketch.
 No matter how miniscule.
 - The middle number has to be changed every time there is a new complete feature inside the sketch.
 - The leading number is only for releases.
 So only changes if there was a new release of the sketch.
 - If any number changes, all subsequent numbers are reset to 0.

-Sketches who are untested have to have a leading "u" before the version nr.
+Sketches who are untested have to have a leading "u" before the version number

 eg: u.1.4.2

 ## Testing your Software